shimoura/multi-area-model/figures/Schmidt2018/README.md

 Please note that the placement of areas in Figure 7 will deviate from the published figure, because their location depends on the force-directed algorithm implemented in `igraph` and `python-igraph` does not allow manual setting of the random seed for the algorithm.
 This is a mere visual issue and does not affect the scientific content.

-Please note that, since we currently cannot publish the data on Neuronal Densities, Figures 2 and 5 can currently not be produced and executing it throws an error.

 Reproducing the figures requires some additional Python packages listed in `additional_requirements.txt`.
 They can be installed using pip by executing:

 `pip install -r additional_requirements.txt`